 - Spices.
 A blend of cumin, chipotle chili pepper, oregano, garlic powder, salt, and pepper.
 It’s earthy, spicy, and full of rich flavor.

 - Pinto Beans.
 Cooked in the same liquid as the chicken, salsa, and spices, the beans become incredibly creamy and flavorful.
 The beans add filling fiber and protein to the nachos.

 - Tortilla Chips.
 Homemade tortilla chips are incredibly simple to make, healthier than store-bought, and equally as delicious.
 All it takes are corn tortillas, cooking spray, and salt.
 Easy peasy!

-- Cut the tortillas into wedges.
+- Cut the Tortillas.
+I cut mine into 6 wedges.

-- Bake the chips.
-Remove them from the oven to cool.
+- Bake the Chips.
+Let them cool.

 - To Store.
 Refrigerate leftover nachos in an airtight storage container for up to 2 days.
 If possible, store the toppings separately from the tortilla chips.